Long-term effects of traumatic brain injuries

 Low energy

 Chronic fatigue is a common issue after a TBI, resulting from both the physical injury and the mental strain of adapting to cognitive or emotional changes.
-This low energy can make it challenging to engage in previously enjoyed activities or maintain daily routines.
+This low energy can make it challenging to do previously enjoyed activities or maintain daily routines.

 What are some of the long-term social and relationship consequences of traumatic brain injuries?